-The components of the GTFC can be organized in a layered architecture as in shown in the figure.
-These modules are: (1) Torrent Data Sharing Logic, (2) Task Manager, (3) WS-Tracker Client, (4) Data Transfer Modules, and (5) Security Manager.
+The components of the GTFC can be organized in a layered architecture as shown in the figure.
+These five modules are: (1) Torrent Data Sharing Logic, (2) Task Manager, (3) WS-Tracker Client, (4) Data Transfer Modules, and (5) Security Manager.

 Torrent Data Sharing Logic

-Data Sharing Algorithm layer is responsible for execution of and monitoring of rules and specifications which are required for fair, efficient and high performance peer-to-peer data transfer and defined by BitTorrent protocol.
+Data Sharing Algorithm layer is responsible for execution and monitoring of rules and specifications that are required for fair, efficient and high performance peer-to-peer data transfer and defined in BitTorrent protocol.
 The services provided by Data Sharing Algorithm layer are as follows:

-Service of creating a .torrent metafile for a given file or directory structure to be desired to share or download, i.e. content.
+Service of creating a .torrent metafile for a given content

 Service of generating a bitfield map for a given content

-Service of allocating memory and disk space required for them.
+Service of allocating disk space required for the content to be downloaded before the actual data downloading process is initiated.

 Service of handling current peer connections for data transfer.

-Service of gathering statistical information about the uploading and downloading process of each file.
+Service of gathering statistical information about the uploading and downloading process of each transfer.

 Service of reporting statistical information to Task Manager in order to deliver it to WS-Tracker service.

-It provides a data listener for each of the shared contents at each node.
+The GTFC provides a data listener for each of the shared contents at each node.
 Before starting the actual data transfer process, it checks every incoming connection’s IP and port information with the ACL Registration Table (ACLRETAB) whether they have access right for the requested content.
-If their IP and port information is not registered to ACLRETAB, they are rejected immediately closing their incoming socket As shown in Figure 4-4, Data Sharing Algorithm layer interacts with Data Transfer Modules, Task Manager and Security Manager.
+If their IP and port information are not registered to ACLRETAB, they are rejected immediately andby terminating their incoming sockets are terminated. connections.
+As shown in Figure 4-4, Data Sharing Algorithm layer interacts with Data Transfer Modules, Task Manager and Security Manager in order to enforce secure communication (Refer Section 7.3).

 Core Modules Layer